Vegan Hypocrisy

 This is not to redefine veganism as it was originally thought of by the founders of the UK Vegan Society.
 Rather, it makes much more explicit just what they intended in their own ethical and moral attitudes to animals, and by extension, the improvement of the human condition.

 I offer one caveat to this.
 Veganism, so regarded, remains for now a personal and voluntary ethical program (no-one has to be a vegan).
 Everyone is free to adopt vegan ethics as they see fit, according to their own motivations and circumstances.
-This means that there is no action someone can take that seeks to make the lives of sentient animals go well for them, just by virtue of their own existence, that is not at least in part consistent with veganism.
+This means that there is no action someone can take that seeks to make the lives of sentient animals go well for them, just by virtue of their own existence, that is not at least in part consistent with veganism (or more exactly, vegan ethical principles).

 For example, animal welfare regulation (particularly when it reflects current thinking such as the Five Freedoms or A life Worth Living) seeks to ensure that we are not cruel to animals when we can do that, so it is partially enacting at law one of the core principles of veganism.
 Likewise, philosophies such as Ethical Omnivorism are deeply anchored to those very same core principles.
 In that way, the Ethical Omnivore Movement remains a practical application of veganism (though to be clear, the Ethical Omnivore philosophy denies the core aim of veganism for animals to be completely free, thus Ethical Omnivores are NOT vegans).